Discounts and allowances: Senior discount

-A discount offered to customers who are above a certain relatively advanced age, typically a round number such as 50, 55, 60, 65, 70, and 75; the exact age varies in different cases.
+A discount offered to customers who are above a certain relatively advanced age, typically a round number such as 50, 55, 60, 65, 70, or 75; the exact age varies in different cases.
 The rationale for a senior discount offered by companies is that the customer is assumed to be retired and living on a limited income, and unlikely to be willing to pay full price; sales at reduced price are better than no sales.
 Non-commercial organizations may offer concessionary prices as a matter of social policy.
 Free or reduced-rate travel is often available to older people (see, for example, Freedom Pass).

 In the United States, most grocery stores offer senior discounts, starting for those age 50 or older, but most discounts are offered for those over 60.

-First Responder and Healthcare Worker Discount
+First responder or healthcare worker discount

-Discounts specially offered to Fire Fighters, Ambulance workers, Police Officers and other 911 health responsive are called First responder discount.
-And all the Nurses, Wardens, Doctors, and Hospital staff can avail healthcare discount from many different retailers.
+Discounts specially offered to firefighters, ambulance workers, police officers and other emergency services personnel are called first responder discounts.
+Hospital staff may sometimes receive discounts as well.
+In the United Kingdom, the "Blue Light Card" is an example of a discount scheme available to staff working for emergency services, the NHS, social care providers and the armed forces.